 See you next week!

 Lee Hammond has been called the Queen of Drawing.
-That may not be fair these days, since in addition to providing the best drawing lessons, she has also created fantastic books and videos filled with the same easy to follow acrylic painting techniques, colored pencil techniques and more.
+That may not be enough these days, since in addition to providing the best drawing lessons, she has also created fantastic books and videos filled with the same easy to follow acrylic painting techniques, colored pencil techniques and drawing.
 Click here to see all of the instructional books and DVDs that Lee Hammond has to offer!